A private tour guide Sofia to discover legends with – Saint Sofia Church

 Many visitors focus only on the Alexander Nevski Cathedral.
 But a private tour Sofia will also take you to Saint Sofia Church, one of the city’s oldest and most symbolic places.

-The city of Sofia is actually named after this church.
-Before that, it was called Sredets.
-In the 14th century, the name of the church was given to the whole city.
+The city of Sofia actually gets its name after this church.
+Before that, it used to be Sredets.
+In the 14th century the whole city got the name of the church.
 A Sofia tour guide can explain why this change happened.

 Along with the Saint George Rotunda, this church is one of the oldest Christian buildings still in use in Europe.